LibertACAO/libertacao-android/README.md

 * Open it!

 ### Sensitive information
-There is a config file named "config.xml" located in res/values folder.
+There is a config file named "config.xml" located in res/values folder (and in debug/res/values folder for debug build).
 You should set the values in this file to match your environment.
 In addition to that, there is a special file from Fabric (crash manager), called "fabric.properties", which contains keys to access its service.
 Contact someone from this project to get access to the existing data.

-Flow suggestion: At terminal, type 'git update-index --assume-unchanged app/src/main/res/values/config.xml' and 'git update-index --assume-unchanged app/fabric.properties' in order to git stop monitoring changes in these files (http://stackoverflow.com/a/4498611).
+Flow suggestion: At terminal, type 'git update-index --assume-unchanged app/src/main/res/values/config.xml', 'git update-index --assume-unchanged app/src/debug/res/values/config.xml' and 'git update-index --assume-unchanged app/fabric.properties' in order to git stop monitoring changes in these files (http://stackoverflow.com/a/4498611).
 After that, put the correct values, without needing to worry about not commiting these information.

 ## How to run